Start the school year well using these cool back to school teacher hacks.

-Good Teacher Hacks
+Back to School Teacher Hacks

-1. Simplify Your Bulletin Boards.
+1. Simplify Bulletin Boards.

-Now use those index cards to create a border!
+Now use those index cards to create a border.

 2. Teach Rules But Do Start Teaching.

-A big piece of advice that you’ve probably heard from experienced educators is to teach rules and procedures repeatedly during the first week of school.
+It’ often said to teach rules and procedures repeatedly during the first week of school.

 This is great advice.